DVLA Licence Check Update: Employer Verification And API

 Understanding The DVLA Licence Check API

-The DVLA Licence Check API is available only to registered organisations (fleet operators, insurers, large employers).
-It returns live entitlement data in milliseconds.
+The DVLA Licence Check API is available only to registered organisations such as fleet operators, insurers, and large employers.
+It returns live entitlement data in milliseconds when proper consent exists.

-Table 3 – API vs Manual Share-Code Checking for Employers
+Table 3 – API Versus Manual Share Code Checking (Our 2026 Findings)

 |---|---|---|---|